pedroaltobelli23/24-2-mlops-project-car_object_detection/README.md

 1. Do changes in the function prepocess from [preprocess.py](./data/preprocess.py).
 Then, run [data.sh](./data.sh):

 > [!WARNING]
-> Checkout if you are at main:
+> Check if you are at main:
 > ```Bash
 > git checkout main
 > ```